 What Is The Current Font Used For The NASCAR Logo?

-So what really is the font?
+So what is the font?
 Just like every other answer, this is simply an estimate.
 ITC Machine Medium is the closest possible guess as to what the font could be that is used in the NASCAR logo.
 This font was created in 1970 and released by ITC.
 The font was developed by Mr. Ronne Bonder and Mr. Tom Carnase for the ITC company.
 The font has a medium and bold option.
-Because of its use in NASCAR, ITC's font has since become legendary.
-Due to the legendary status of ITC Machine Medium as a font, you will have to pay ITC $35 per use if it is a font that you would like to use.
+Since its use in NASCAR, ITC’s font has since become legendary.
+Due to the legendary status of ITC Machine Medium as a font, you will have to pay ITC $35 per use if it is a font you would like to use.

 What is the name of the font used for NASCAR?

 The name of the font that NASCAR uses is ITC Machine Medium.
 This means that ITC owns the font, its name is Machine, and the version of the font is Medium.
 This isn’t guaranteed to be the font used by NASCAR because no one truly knows.
 NASCAR has a very legendary font, and people are curious about which one it is.
 However, the best guess for the font used in NASCAR is ITC Machine Medium.